milesrose13/lidar-purifier-kalman/README.md

 This repository contains a set of command-line tools developed as a research project during my Software Developer Co-op at GeoBC, focused on identifying and classifying noise in airborne LiDAR datasets.
-The work explores region growing algorithms, classical Kalman filtering approaches and Unscented Kalman Filter (UKF) techniques to improve the quality of ground-class point clouds.
+The work explores region growing algorithms, classical Kalman filtering approaches and Unscented Kalman Filter (UKF) techniques to improve the quality of ground-class point clouds plus a script for roof classification using Intrinsic Time-Scale Decomposition (ITD).

 ---